CoderSales/Quantitative-Research-Methods-Research-Project-version-2/PreparationForSubmission/LiteratureReview.md

 ### Linking this Project to Machine Learning

-Although development herein was only entry level and exploratory,
+Although development herein was experimental, issues involved would include: machine learning for edge detection.

 ### Machine Learning | Python | Scikit learn